 Buyout Authority for Downsizing

-Buyout authority for downsizing typically is granted by an act of Congress after an agency makes the case that it would suffer disruptions and other costs from conducting a reduction-in-force (some agencies, including the Defense Department , National Security Agency, NASA and Government Accountability Office, have permanent authority to use buyouts for downsizing).
+Buyout authority for downsizing typically is granted by an act of Congress after an agency makes the case that it would suffer disruptions and other costs from conducting a reduction-in-force (some agencies have separate authority to use buyouts for downsizing; check with your personnel office).
 Eligibility varies among agencies according to the specific terms of the laws applying to them.
 In general, an employee is eligible to receive a buyout by accepting an offer and voluntarily resigning or retiring during an authorized window.